Totes5706/Plutus-Pioneer-Program-Cohort-3/Guide/plutus-starter.md

 ## 2: Import haskell files into the project

 ### Now it is time to import my files into the project.
+It is good practice to have at least two main folders; an app directory for executable files and an src directory for the onchain and utility files.
 First we will do the executable files and create a directory called app:

 ### token-policy.hs